tcltk/tcl/doc/markdown/refchan.md

 # Description

-The Tcl-level handler for a reflected channel has to be a command with subcommands (termed an *ensemble*, as it is a command such as that created by [namespace ensemble][namespace] **create**, though the implementation of handlers for reflected channel *is not* tied to [namespace ensemble][namespace]s in any way; see **EXAMPLE** below for how to build an **oo::class** that supports the API).
+The Tcl-level handler for a reflected channel has to be a command with subcommands (termed an *ensemble*, as it is a command such as that created by [namespace ensemble][namespace] **create**, though the implementation of handlers for reflected channel *is not* tied to [namespace ensemble][namespace]s in any way; see [Example] below for how to build an **oo::class** that supports the API).
 Note that *cmdPrefix* is whatever was specified in the call to [chan create][chan], and may consist of multiple arguments; this will be expanded to multiple words in place of the prefix.

 Of all the possible subcommands, the handler *must* support **initialize**, **finalize**, and **watch**.
 Support for the other subcommands is optional.